-May 29, 2019, SAN DIEGO, CALIF.— Gilead Sciences, manufacturer of high-priced tenofovir HIV drugs Atripla, Complera, Stribild, Truvada, and Viread, signed a $2-billion-plus deal with biotech company Goldfinch Bio to develop and market drugs that treat certain kidney diseases, thus announcing its plan to pursue a human genetics approach to drug discovery and development according to a press release issued by Gilead.
-This comes after multiple scientific studies and hundreds of lawsuits claiming that Gilead’s HIV medications are actually the cause of kidney disease in patients on these drugs.
+May 29, 2019, SAN DIEGO, CALIF.— Gilead Sciences, manufacturer of high-priced tenofovir HIV drugs Atripla, Complera, Stribild, Truvada, and Viread, signed a $2-billion-plus deal with biotech company Goldfinch Bio to develop and market drugs that treat certain kidney diseases.
+Thus announcing its plan to pursue a human genetics approach to drug discovery and development, according to a press release issued by Gilead.
+This comes after multiple scientific studies and hundreds of lawsuits claim that Gilead’s HIV medications are actually the cause of kidney failure and disease in patients on these drugs.

 As part of the deal, Gilead agreed to pay $55 million upfront to Goldfinch in order to obtain the exclusive rights to license specific products coming out of Golfinch’s “Kidney Genome Atlas” (KGA)—a comprehensive registry of patients with kidney disease.
 The KGA integrates genomic, transcriptomic, and proteomic data with patient clinical profiles in order to discover genetic variants associated with kidney disease.